-Despite all the people, I found Mykonos to be a Mediterranean paradise, albeit too windy for the beach on the day we visited.
+Despite the tourists, Mykonos is a Mediterranean paradise, albeit too windy for the beach on the day we visited.
 Instead, we explored.
-The cobblestone streets lead us uphill into the village and to the famous windmills.
-The iconic whitewashed Greek houses and chapels have accents of blues, reds, or purples.
-Visually, Mykonos far exceeded my expectations.
-Take a look at the best of my Mykonos images and see if you agree:
+The cobblestone streets lead us uphill into the village and to the famous Mykonos windmills.

 Whitewashed Greek Chapels

-- Mykonos was a sharp contrast to our prior port, Greece’s capital city of Athens.
+- Mykonos was a sharp contrast to our other Greek port, the capital city of Athens.
 (We arrived in Mykonos between the ports of Naples, Italy and Istanbul, Turkey).

 - Given the opportunity, I would love to go back and spend a week here on Mykonos.
 Nightlife is one of the island’s well-known features.
 We clearly missed this aspect with only one day in Mykonos.

 - Rick Steves’ Mediterranean Cruise Ports is the best book we have found, whether you are doing your own shore trips or ship excursions.